xors-mraf/very-simple-web_crawler/README.md

 # very-simple-web_crawler
-very simple web crawler that gives link and then crawl for ever! this little project use beautifulsoup4 for crawling the pages
+very simple web crawler that gives link and then crawl for ever!. this little project use beautifulsoup4 for crawling the pages